BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 1. Your plugin's codebase must be made and written primarily by you.
    - You may not submit an automatically-generated plugin (AI or otherwise), a customized version of someone else's plugin, or a codebase written by someone other than you.
-   - If the reviewing staff collectively agree that a submission appears to be AI-generated or otherwise not primarily written by the submitter, the plugin will be denied and the author may be asked to demonstrate competence or proof of knowledge (e.g. explaining the code, making a live modification, or a similar test) before resubmission will be considered.
 1. Plugins must set `module.exports`
 1. Plugins must not modify global variables, global objects, or existing `prototype`s.
 1. Plugins must not access BetterDiscord globals outside the official API.